enuchi/React-Google-Apps-Script/README.md

 </div>

 <p align="center"> 🚀 This is your boilerplate project for developing React apps inside Google Sheets, Docs, Forms and Slides projects.
-It's perfect for personal projects and for publishing complex add-ons in the G Suite Marketplace.
+It's perfect for personal projects and for publishing complex add-ons in the Google Workspace Marketplace.
 </p>

 ---